zepp-health/.github/profile/README.md

 ## Hi there Zepp Health Developers👋

-For app and watchface development, please refer https://docs.zepp.com.
+For app and watchface development, please refer to https://docs.zepp.com.

 <!--